ilia-stepyrev/truffle-plugin-creator/Readme.md

 |  | false | Don't create a constructor for the contract |
 | --sol-min | <version> | _(def value = 0.4.22)_ Minimum version of solidity |
 | --sol-max | <version> | _(def value = 0.6.0)_ Maximum version of solidity |

+## How to extend functionality of the plugin
+In order to extend functionality and generate something else you can create new generator and put it to one of the arrays inside creator.js

+There are 2 kinds of generators:

+- *regular:* is used to generate something for each contract
+  - arguments are contract and config
+- *collection:* is used to generate something for all contracts at once
+  - arguments are contract and config